altenfreelance/Auth-Code-Flow/README.md

 has access the the client secret (not stored on the front end at all).

 Future work will include implementing PKCE Auth Code Flow as well.
+For a demo of Auth-Code-Flow with PKCE in an SPA see https://github.com/altenfreelance/Auth-Code-Flow-PKCE

 ## Setup